gospodinfran/better-wordle/README.md

 [Try it here](https://www.frankezic.com)

 ## Features
-- Drag and drop letters
-Know that the fourth letter is an 'a'?
+- Drag and drop letters--Know that the fourth letter is an 'a'?
 Drag it into the fourth slot.

 - Light and dark theme.